axelarnetwork/axelar-examples/README.md

 - `evm`: This folder contains several basic and advanced examples of how to interact with Ethereum Virtual Machine (EVM) contracts.

-- `aptos`: This folder contains examples of how to use `Aptos` module to enable cross-chain functionality.

-- `web`: This folder contains examples of how to build web-based dApps that utilize cross-chain functionality.
+Additionally, `examples-web` folder contains examples of how to build web-based dApps that utilize cross-chain functionality.

 ### Evm Examples